The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: The Role of Explainability in Safety Assurance

 The third phase in the development process is model learning.
+The essential aim of this stage is to train a ``good'' model, and \textit{performance} and \textit{robustness} are especially important at this stage.
 For model learning, hyperparameter selection, loss function definition and class balance need to be considered in order to meet safety requirements.
-In addition, explainable AI methods can help in terms of failure class understanding and robustness.
-At this stage two particular explainable AI methods are relevant.
-One is adversarial examples and the other is influential instances, see Section \ref{XAI methods}:
+In addition, XAI methods can have a role in improving both \textit{performance} and \textit{robustness}, e.g. through model debugging and adversarial training.